a5a5a9/peek-challenge/README.md

 ./peek-challenge$ git clone https://github.com/gadabout/devops-challenge

+You folder structure should look like this

+├── peek-challenge/
+    ├── p33k-challenge/
+    │   ├── crossplane/        # Crossplane platform
+    │
+    ├── devops-challenge/      # Application source code
+    └── README.md

 ## Create the Kubernetes Cluster (Kind)

 This project uses **kind** to provide a fast and reproducible local Kubernetes environment.